-The council is following Ministry of Health guidelines and continually assesses health, safety and well-being related risks.
-The current measures are temporary while COVID-19 still presents a risk to our community and health services.
+The council followed Ministry of Health guidelines and continually assessed health, safety and well-being related risks.
+The measures taken were temporary and were implemented while COVID-19 was determined to present a risk to our community and health services.

 How can I find out which services and facilities require a Vaccine Pass?

-Up-to-date information on council facilities and services under the COVID-Protection Framework is available here, where you can also find advice on those facilities that require presentation of a Vaccine Passport before entry.
+Up-to-date information on council facilities and services under the COVID-Protection Framework (the traffic light system) is available here.

 What will happen if I don’t pay my rates?